1951 United Kingdom general election in Scotland: Candidates

+Analysis

-A general election was held in the United Kingdom on Thursday 25 October 1951, and all 71 seats in Scotland were contested.
-The Unionists, together with their allies the National Liberals, ended up narrowly ahead of Labour in terms of vote share, however the two were equal in terms of seats won, each taking 35 seats.
+The Unionists, together with their allies the National Liberals, ended up narrowly ahead of the Labour Party in terms of vote share, however the two were equal in terms of seats won, each taking 35 seats.
 When combined with results from across the UK, the Conservatives (with whom the Unionists sat at Westminster) won a majority of 17 seats, despite winning slightly fewer votes than Labour.
 The election is noteworthy for being, as of 2024, the last election in which the Conservatives did better in Scotland than in England.
 It is also the most recent election where no party won a majority of Scottish seats.

+In terms of seat changes for the Unionist Party and National Liberal Party, the Unionist won Berwick and East Lothian and Rutherglen from Labour and Roxburgh and Selkirk from the Liberal Party.
+The National Liberal Party retained its seats of Dumfriesshire, East Fife, South Angus, North Angus and Mearns and West Renfrewshire.

+John MacLeod in Ross and Cromarty, who had held the seat previously as an Independent Liberal, took up the Whip of the National Liberals and Conservative and Unionist Party at Westminster, under which the National Liberals and Unionist Party held a national affiliation.
+Thus, his seat was a National Liberal gain compared to the last election.

+As a consequence, The Unionists and National Liberals increased overall by four seats, with Labour being reduced by two.

-The Liberals were reduced to one Scottish seat, Orkney and Shetland, losing their only other seat (Roxburgh and Selkirk) to the Unionists.
+The Liberals were reduced to one Scottish seat, with the loss of Rxoburhg and Selkirk.
+Jo Grimond retained the Liberal's sole seat of Orkney and Shetland.